Tejaswi8156/tutedude_python_assignments/README.md

 ---

+## Task 5: Calculate Factorial Using a Function

+### Description:
+- Defines a function named factorial that takes a number as an argument.
+- Calculates the factorial using a loop.
+- Returns the calculated factorial.
+- Calls the function and prints the output.

+### How to run:
+python Task5.py

+---

+## Task 6: Using the Math Module for Calculations

+### Description:
+- Asks the user for a number as input.
+- Uses the math module to calculate:
+  - Square root of the number
+  - Natural logarithm (log base e) of the number
+  - Sine of the number (in radians)
+- Displays the calculated results.

+### How to run:
+python Task6.py

+---

 ## Files Included
 - Task1.py — Python script for Task 1
 - Task2.py — Python script for Task 2
 - Task3.py — Python script for Task 3
 - Task4.py — Python script for Task 4
+- Task5.py — Python script for Task 5
+- Task6.py — Python script for Task 6

 ---